 Make sure you are well prepared and have all your documents ready, so that you can move through UK Border checks quickly and easily and have a good experience when you arrive.

 The UK Border Force have created a 10 top tips document which we recommend you read.
 You can download it here.
-There is also a short video which will help you with general advice about arriving at the airport in the UK.

 Here is some additional advice which will help to make your arrival in the airport simple and stress-free.

 All returning students are advised to check their email accounts prior to travelling back to the United Kingdom for messages from the Home Office.
 If you have received email notification that your Student leave has been cancelled/postponed, you are strongly advised not to travel and you must contact your nearest British Diplomatic mission immediately for help.

 Please remember- even if you have arranged our free airport pick-up service, you will not be able to meet the representative from Teesside University until you have successfully passed through Passport Control and collected your luggage.
 It is very important that you read the above advice and make sure you are organised and prepared for arrival at the airport by yourself.

 When you have applied for your accommodation, don't forget to apply for our free Meet and Greet service.
 You will be welcomed by one of our friendly student ambassadors when you arrive at either Teesside International Airport or Newcastle International Airport and taken straight to your new home.

 We welcome applications from every section of the community as part of our commitment to equality of opportunity within a diverse working and learning environment.